hackclub/harvest/README.md

 </p>

 Our schedule consisted of ice breakers and a semi-official opening ceremony, along with beginner-friendly workshops throughout the day.
 We also alloted time aside for students to put their all-in to their projects, and many came up with extremely creative projects during the pitch presentations!
 For many, it was their first time writing lines of code, and this hackathon gave them the opportunity to turn their designs into fully-fledged projects.
-}

-{

-Our special PCB project and the women loved it ~Noor
 ## 🚀 Networking Dinner PCB Cards
 For this hackathon we wanted to tackle the problem of "networking acrobatics," the balancing act of trying to network while juggling food or other belongings in your hands.
 To solve this phenomenon we decided to create PCB buisness cards using Hackclub's really cool project-- [OnBoard](https://hackclub.com/onboard/)!